huggingface/nanotron/README.md

 ## Recomputation utilities

 Activation recomputation, also known as "activation checkpointing" is a memory saving technique.
 Pytorch automatically stores a set activation during the forward pass required for backward computation.
 However with large workloads, it might be worth recomputing specific activation in order to save memory.
-In `brrr` we provide a decorator to implement this feature:
+In `nanotron` we provide a decorator to implement this feature:

 ```python
 class MyFancyModule(nn.Module):